jacobagerson/Jumbo_Dash/README.md

-# Jumbo-Accelerator-Chrome-Game
+# ES4-Digital-Logic-Final-Projects:-Jumbo-Accelerator-Chrome-Game
-Designed and implemented an interactive accelerator game based on the Google Chrome browser dino game using entirely VHDL and an FPGA; Custom sprites and animations using VGA display; Used Lattice Radiant for synthesis, modeling, and implementation.
+Designed and implemented an interactive accelerator game based on the Google Chrome browser dino game entirely in VHDL on an FPGA; Custom sprites and animations.
+Inputs from NES controler and output on 640 x 480 VGA display; Used Lattice Radiant for synthesis, modeling, and implementation.
+# Authors
+Isaac Medina, Jan Konings, Ryan Chen, Jacob Gerson
+# Decription
+An in depth description of our project can be found here